Lindenwood University: Academics

-Lindenwood University offers 121 majors in diverse areas of study and confers degrees from 10 colleges and schools.
-The university is classified as a Master's college and university by the Carnegie Classification of Institutions of Higher Education.
-In 2007 Lindenwood began offering doctoral programs, starting with a Doctorate of Education program that prepares students for the field of educational administration.
+Lindenwood University offers 121 degree programs.
+The university is classified as a Master's college and university.
+In 2007, Lindenwood began offering doctoral programs, starting with a Doctorate of Education program that prepares students for the field of educational administration.

 The Lindenwood University Press produces a number of publications in the fields of international and global studies, literary magazines, American studies, and American history.

-LU has full accreditation from the Higher Learning Commission (HLC).
-Lindenwood has been fully accredited by the North Central Association of the Higher Learning Commission since 1921 and received its ten-year renewal in 2003–2004.
+LU is accredited by the Higher Learning Commission (HLC).
+Lindenwood has been accredited by HLC or its predecessor since 1921.
 In addition, LU has accreditation from the HLC to offer full degree programs online.
-Since 2010 LU's School of Business and Entrepreneurship has been fully accredited by the Accreditation Council for Business Schools and Programs.
+Since 2010 LU's School of Business and Entrepreneurship has been accredited by the Accreditation Council for Business Schools and Programs.

 The university offers bachelor's degrees, master's degrees, and doctoral degrees through its colleges: